CUAHSI/QA-AutomationEngine/README.md

 $ python3 hydroclient.py HydroclientTestCase.test_A_000002 --grid 127.0.0.1
 ```

+### Jenkins Deployments
-In a Jenkins deployment, the core job runs the jenkins.sh script:
+In a Jenkins deployment, the core job should run the jenkins.sh script:
 ```
 $ bash jenkins.sh
 ```